Wormholes from heavy operator statistics in AdS/CFT: Introduction

 Based on previous discussions in the literature, we also analyze the role of these wormholes in the context of non-perturbative bulk global symmetry violating effects in higher dimensional AdS/CFT.
-We argue that the on-shell action of the wormhole \eqref{eq:introinterpwh} for $k=1$ provides the typical value of a non-perturbative violating amplitude of any bulk global symmetry under which the thin shell is charged.
+We argue that the on-shell action of the wormhole \eqref{eq:introinterpwh} for $k=1$ provides the typical value of a non-perturbative violating thermal amplitude of any bulk global symmetry under which the thin shell is charged.
 We analyze the temperature-dependence of this amplitude from the classical wormhole action.

-The paper is organized as follows: In section \ref{sec:2} we provide an ETH ansatz for the heavy shell operator in the energy basis, which consistently matches the physics of the bulk two-point function.
-In section \ref{sec:3} we use this ansatz to define an ensemble of heavy operators.
+The paper is organized as follows: In section \ref{sec:2} we propose an ETH ansatz for the matrix elements of the heavy shell operator in the energy basis.
+Then, we match the envelope function in this ansatz with the physics of the bulk thermal two-point function.
+In section \ref{sec:3} we use this ansatz to define an ensemble of heavy operators consistent with the semiclassical description of the thin shell.
 We then compute the connected contributions to products of thermal correlation functions over the ensemble, and match such contributions to the action of classical wormholes stabilized by thin shells.
 In section \ref{sec:4} we revisit previous arguments on typical global symmetry violating amplitudes induced by these wormholes.
 We end with some conclusions and some technical details in appendix \ref{appendix:A}.